-BRIGHT FUTURES — Sabine Pass Sharks honor fallen soldier - Port Arthur News
+BRIGHT FUTURES — Sabine Pass summer students restore bench honoring soldier who died in Iraq - Port Arthur News

 The idea came from Sarah Cropper, PE coach/assistant softball coach who noticed after Hurricane Laura that the bench looked a little rough, she said.
 She also wanted to do something special for Berg’s family.

-“So I figured Shark Camp would be a great time to get it done with the kids help, especially the ones that were part of his life,” Cropper said.
+“So I figured Shark Camp would be a great time to get it done with the kids’ help, especially the ones that were part of his life,” Cropper said.

-The Sabine Pass Shark Summer Camp is an annual event where children pre-kindergarten to fifth grade learn new things in a fun setting.
-One day the older children will spend the morning working on spots while the younger ones are outside on the playground.
-After lunch they go to different teachers where they create crafts associated with what they are learning.
+The Sabine Pass Shark Summer Camp is an annual event where children in pre-kindergarten to fifth grade learn new things in a fun setting.
+One day the older children will spend the morning working on sports while the younger ones are outside on the playground.
+After lunch they go to different teachers, where they create crafts associated with what they are learning.

-Berg’s cousin Reid Saunders, 11, and Berg’s niece, Kinley Velazquez, 12, are two of the kids who took on the project.
+Berg’s cousin Reid Saunders, 11, and Berg’s niece, Kinley Velazquez, 12, are two campers who took on the project.

 Saunders explained why he wanted to be part of the rehab of the bench.